-Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the cofounder who was later squeezed out of the business.
+Harvard student Mark Zuckerberg creates the social networking site.
+That would become known as Facebook but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.

 On the day that Hurricane Katrina hits New Orleans, elderly Daisy Williams (nee Fuller) is on her deathbed in a New Orleans hospital.
 At her side is her adult daughter, Caroline.
 Daisy asks Caroline to read to her aloud the diary of Daisy's lifelong friend, Benjamin Button.
 Benjamin's diary recounts his entire extraordinary life, the primary unusual aspect of which was his aging backwards, being diagnosed with several aging diseases at birth and thus given little chance of survival, but who does survive and gets younger with time.
 Abandoned by his biological father, Thomas Button, after Benjamin's biological mother died in childbirth, Benjamin was raised by Queenie, a black woman and caregiver at a seniors home.
 Daisy's grandmother was a resident at that home, which is where she first met Benjamin.
 Although separated through the years, Daisy and Benjamin remain in contact throughout their lives, reconnecting in their forties when in age they finally match up.
 Some of the revelations ...Written by

 306 of 456 people found this review helpful.

 Was this review helpful to you?